robinrodricks/FluentFTP/README.md

 - Supports DrFTPD's PRET command
 - Supports FTP Proxies (User@Host, HTTP 1.1)
 - Dereferencing of symbolic links
+- Passive and active data connections (PASV, EPSV, PORT and EPRT)
+- Synchronous and asynchronous methods (`IAsyncResult` pattern) for all operations
 - SFTP is not supported as it is FTP over SSH, a completely different protocol (use [SSH.NET](https://github.com/sshnet/SSH.NET) for that)

 ### Implementation Notes